Germany clicks at Euro 2020 with 4-2 win over Portugal - WHIZ News

 Germany then took the lead through another own-goal soon after.
 Havertz failed to connect with a cross from Müller but Kimmich sent the ball back in and it rebounded into the net off the unfortunate Guerreiro.

-Havertz finally got his goal early in the second half when Müller set him up for an easy finish.
+Havertz finally got his goal early in the second half when Gosens set him up for an easy finish.
 Gosens then headed in the fourth at the back post from Kimmich’s cross.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that Gosens set up Havertz for a goal, not Müller.